 That’s what seemingly happened when, on October 9, a 54-year-old electrical engineer named Sergei Savitsky allegedly stabbed Oleg Beloguzov, a 52-year-old welder, in the chest multiple times.
 Both were working out of Bellingshausen station, a remote station on an Antarctic island—Savitsky was reportedly drunk out of his mind at the time.

-Beloguzov, whose heart was injured in the stabbing but is expected to recover, was rushed to the hospital in Chile whereas Savitsky, who voluntarily surrendered, was housed in a church for ten days until he was flown back to Russia.
+Beloguzov, whose heart was injured in the stabbing, was rushed to the hospital in Chile whereas Savitsky, who voluntarily surrendered, was housed in a scary church (more on that later) for 10 days until he was flown back to Russia.
 According to several media reports, the final straw for why Savitsky stabbed Beloguzov several times was that he suggested he dance on a table but relations between the two had been tense for some time.

 One of the causes for that tension, it seems is the welder wouldn’t stop spoiling the ending of books for Savitsky.
 According to the UK’s Sun newspaper, both Savitsky and Beloguzov were avid readers and used the written word to pass time on the bottom of the world.

-The two researchers were spending time at the Bellingshausen station for about half a year before Savitsky allegedly stabbed Beloguzov.
+The two researchers were spending time at the Bellingshausen station for about half a year before Savitsky allegedly went all stabby.
 It has been previously reported that the whole plunging a knife into his colleague's chest was something that almost certainly extended from the fact they spent such extensive time together.
 This was neither of the men’s first time station to Bellingshausen nor their first stationed together.

 As we know the Antarctic is one of the most isolated places on the planet and so the quality of your cohabitants becomes abundantly clear rather quickly—this is something that’s been explored in popular media time and time again.
 There has been other, shall we say, shenanigans on the continent.
 This includes a mysterious, maybe self-inflicted poisoning; A doctor burning down his research station as a way to avoid the winter; A disagreement that escalated into a hammer fight in 1996; A person becoming so violent they had to be locked in a storage locker for months.